Early 20th Century antique Rocaille Table and Bench in Faux Bois Concrete, France

 Wear consistent with age and use.

 Faux Bois refers to an artisanal imitation of wood and was most likely first crafted by the French Rocailleurs (garden craftsmen) in the late 19th Century through the 1940s.
 The structures were created with chicken wire, metal rods and others.
 Once shaped a combination of mortar, concrete, and grout was applied onto the structure.
+This decorative and sculptural technique is modeled and textured to imitate wood with its knots and grain flow.
 While the mixture was still wet the fine sculpting was artfully formed, and the imitation of the wood was achieved.

 Table 27" H x 23.5" W x 16" D